 Denmark is one of the Scandinavian countries in Europe, and the smallest among the Nordic countries.
 The country is bordered by Sweden, Germany, and Norway.
 Denmark covers an area of 42,923 square kilometers and consists of 443 named islands of which only 74 are inhabited.
 The country is mostly flat with an average elevation of 31 meters above mean sea level.
 Most parts f the country consist of rolling plains while the coastline is sandy with a bit of forested area.
 Denmark consists of arable land.
 The population of the country was estimated at 5,707,251 in 2016 with a median age of 41.4 years.
 The population growth rate is estimated at 0.22%.
+86.9% of the population are Danish while 13.1% are immigrants or children of immigrants.
 Though there were no official statistics on the number of ethnic groups, there are notable ethnic groups in the country.
 The largest of these groups are looked at below.

 Albanian is an Indo-European language mainly spoken in Albania, but also in Kosovo, Greece, Macedonia, and Southern Europe, as well as in Denmark to a smaller degree.
-In Denmark, 10.4% of the population belongs to Albanian ethnic group.
 The majority of the Danish Albanians, 76%, have been born abroad especially by the emigrants while only 24% were born in the country.
 Most Albanians have been Christianized and are predominately Orthodox Christians.
 The Albanian culture is defined by the folk music displaying a variety of influences.
 The mode of dressing is also uniquely characterized by a distinctive head covering for both men and women.

 Smaller Minorities in Denmark